talavr1112/IML-HACKATHON/task2/README.md

+This project was done by:
+Tal Avraham
+Omer Hagage
+Fidaa naaffa
+Yuval Ussishkin

 File List :
 classifier.py - Runs the predictions for both the crime labels and the crimes.
 README - This file.